MounikaReddy666/Conversational-Email-Assistant/README.md

 Send an update email to teamlead@gmail.com saying task is complete.
 You’ll get either:

-✅ Confirmation of email sent
+✅ Confirmation of email sent.

-🖼️ Screenshot (if using Playwright)
+🖼️ Screenshot (if using Playwright).

-❌ Error logs (if config fails)
+❌ Error logs (if config fails).

-💡 Example Prompts to Try
+💡 Example Prompts to Try.

 Send an invitation email to xyz@gmail.com for the hackathon on Saturday.
 Send a thank you note to professor for writing my LOR.